|MAISY Database Applications|

-MAISY Database Application Examples
+MAISY Database Analysis and Applications Examples

 MAISY databases have been applied to analyze nearly every conceivable household, firm and institution energy issue.
 MAISY clients range from start-up companies and consulting engineers to the largest US investor-owned utilities and the US Department of Energy.
 This page includes a sample of MAISY Database applications.
 Some of these applications projects have been performed by clients who have licensed a Database for application in-house and some applications have been performed by Jackson Associates with results provided to clients.